 During pregnancy, it’s easy to feel overwhelmed and uncertain over every choice for yourself and your growing baby.
 Every mother-to-be experiences a moment in labour when they become doubtful of their ability to give birth.
 As the big day approaches, you may not feel ready.
 How can you best prepare for these situations?

 Hypnobirthing—a form of childbirth education—is the answer many seek for a peaceful pregnancy, labour and delivery.
 Have you ever felt the calm that comes with hearing the ocean waves crash on the beach?
-That’s the same feeling hypnobirthing mothers channel to calmly bring your baby into this world.
-This program will address your concerns and connect you with your body and your baby.
+That’s the same feeling hypnobirthing mothers channel to bring their baby into this world calmly.
+This program will address your concerns and connect you with your body and baby.

 What is hypnobirthing?

-Hypnobirthing classes are for moms-to-be and their birthing companions who are looking for a gentle way to bear children.
-Hypnobirthing uses a combination of breathing exercises, relaxation, meditation, and visualisation to help mothers find a sense of inner peace.
-It additionally, focuses on nutrition and building positive body confidence. (source)
+Hypnobirthing classes are for moms-to-be and birthing companions looking for a gentle way to bear children.
+Hypnobirthing combines breathing exercises, relaxation, meditation, and visualisation to help mothers find inner peace.
+It additionally, focuses on nutrition and building positive body confidence.¹

-Hypnobirthing promotes getting in tune with your body and your intuition prior to your little one’s birthdays.
+Hypnobirthing promotes getting in tune with your body and intuition before your little one’s birthdays.
 The course is broken into five parts discussed in a two-hour class across five weeks:

 Setting the stage: This is the introduction to the course.
-You will become aware of the history, philosophy, language, and visualisation of gentle births.
+You will become aware of gentle births' history, philosophy, language, and visualisation.

 Pre-birth family bonding and preparing your mind and body: This is the preparation step.
 You will learn about prenatal bonding and how to include your birth companion in the birthing process.
 This class will also review hypnotic relaxation, breathing techniques and visualisation exercises.

-Self- hypnosis, visualisation, and advanced deepening: This course plans for the birth.
+Self-hypnosis, visualisation, and advanced deepening: This course plans for the birth.
 You will develop a birth plan, release negative thoughts, prepare your body for birth, and work on light touch massage.
+Read our blog here to know why making a birth plan is important.

 Overview and summary of childbirth: This class protects your natural birthing experience.
 This involves reviewing the onset and hallmarks of labour, settling in at your birth setting, what to do if labour stalls, and birth rehearsal.